 The Parco delle Cascine (Cascine Park) is a monumental and historical park in the city of Florence, and the biggest green area of the city.
 Besides the monuments the Cascine Park also offers some big fields where you can relax.

 GIARDINO DEI SEMPLICI – Via Pier Antonio Micheli, 3

-It’ a botanical Garden of the 14th Century is part of the University of Natural History of Florence.
+It’ a botanical Garden of the 14th Century and is part of the University of Natural History of Florence.
 It displays a remarkable collection of medicinal plants.